jewelry

 Watermelon Stone - a rhinestone with a pink center feathering into a green outer ring.

-Decades Vintage Company 328 SW Stark St. Portland, OR 97204 (503) 223-1177
+Decades Vintage Company | Portland, OR | (503) 223-1177